 FAANG or FAATMAN (various big tech stocks): FAANG originated from Jim Cramer on CNBC’s Mad Money, where he grouped Facebook, Apple, Amazon, Netflix, and Google.
 These have become some of the world’s largest companies, although FAATMAN has recently replaced the acronym.
 This group includes Facebook, Alphabet (formerly Google), Amazon, Tesla, Microsoft, Apple, and, depending on who you ask, Netflix or NVIDIA.

 What Does DRIP Mean?

 EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization): EBITDA is a financial measurement and is often considered the true calculation of earnings.
-It’s actually an accounting measure, but investors use it to get a good look at the financial picture of a company.
+It’s an accounting measure, but investors use it to get a good look at the financial picture of a company.

-These acronyms are particularly useful on Twitter where your character usage is limited.
+These acronyms are particularly useful on Twitter, where your character usage is limited.
 All of these are universal.
 Whether you’re a casual trader or an institutional market maker, you should know what these mean.
 Investing and financials can often be like a different language.

 As a result, it’s important to make sense of what you see and hear.
 So, next time you discuss a stock’s performance or sift through a company’s financial report, watch for some of the acronyms you learned here.
 Ensure you aren’t trying to YOLO your account because otherwise, we’d have to say HFSP!